-Survivorship Allowance to Surviving Spouse or Surviving Domestic Partner monthly allowance until he or she dies.
+Survivorship Allowance to Surviving Spouse or Surviving Domestic Partner

+If you have an eligible surviving spouse or surviving domestic partner at the time of your death, your surviving spouse or surviving domestic partner will be eligible for a monthly allowance until he or she dies.
 An eligible surviving spouse or surviving domestic partner is the person to whom you were married or in a registered domestic partnership with both at the time of your retirement and at the time of your death and who survives your death.
-Unless you choose an optional allowance as described in Chapter 12: Optional Retirement Allowances, the monthly survivorship allowance will be 50% of your retirement allowance.
 [SJMC 3.28.1560(C)(D)]